Why is Visual Discrimination Important?

 Visual Discrimination: Figure-Ground

-A figure-ground activity like “Finding Waldo” challenges the brain to search for a hidden picture among lots of visual images.
+A figure-ground activity, such as “Finding Waldo,” challenges the brain to search for a hidden picture among many visual images.
 Play games like “I Spy.” (e.g., I spy with my little eye, something that is round.”
 Ask the children to brainstorm things that they see that are round.

 If the item is not guessed, add a second clue. (e.g., I spy with my little eye, something that is round and has numbers on it.”
-Continue adding clues until a child guesses the correct object.
+Continue adding clues until a child correctly identifies the object.

 Go on a scavenger hunt!
-These activities help your child develop the ability to visually find and name shapes and objects amid background images.
+These activities help your child develop the ability to identify and name shapes and objects within visually complex background images.

 2-year-old children playing with blocks.